developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 merge queue.

-With faster feedback loops, even your customer is happier, seeing the features and bugfixes being deployed faster and with less regressions.
+With faster feedback loops, even your customer is happier, seeing the features and bugfixes being deployed faster.

 This article should give you a good starting point to set up preview environments.
 Though this is only one of the many ways to achieve the same